thedataquarry/zola-blog/content/posts/embedded-db-3/index.md

 As described in this post, LanceDB is an exciting addition to the vector database landscape because of its refreshingly different internals, and its interesting approach to composability.
 As of writing this post, there are already numerous developments ongoing in both open source (OSS) LanceDB, as well as its commercial product, LanceDB Cloud.
 Its adoption will no doubt increase over time as more and more developers discover the ease of use and its lightweight nature.
 Of all the features on its roadmap, I'm particularly looking forward to the following:

 * Async support for all its client APIs
-* Support for disk-based vector indexes (e.g., DiskANN)
+* Support for disk-based or hybrid vector indexes
 * Hybrid search features that combine the benefits of keyword-based and semantic search
 * Faster vectorization and data loading via async/multi-processing task pipelines
 * Support for upserts and easy updates/deletes for vectors whose representations change over time